Warning Signs Your Teen Could Be at Risk for Suicide

 Recognize Warning Signs

 It’s important to recognize that mental health conditions don’t only affect adults.
 If you observe behaviors or thoughts interfering with daily life or notice problems lasting weeks (or months), contact a health care professional.

 No list is complete as everyone is different.
 It’s not essential to know whether something is a diagnosable problem.
 It is essential that you reach out for help if you have any concerns that your children might be at risk for suicide.
 Below are some warning signs to look out for.

 - Self-Esteem Issues.
-Do they say they feel ashamed, worthless or not worthy of being around others?
+Do they say they feel ashamed or worthless?

 - Self-Loathing.
 Do they express self-hatred or loathing?
 Experience intense guilt?
 Make statements that the world will be better off without them— that they are a burden to others?

 - Putting Affairs in Order.
 Are they giving any of their prized possessions away?
-Have they lost interest in things they cared about in the past?
 Are they saying goodbye to friends or family members?
-Making a will?

 - Searching for, Writing or Drawing Death.
 Do they search for violent images or videos online?
-Spend time drawing pictures in which death is depicted?
-Write poetry or prose in which death plays a role?
+Create poetry, prose, or artwork in which death plays a role?

 - Changes in Thinking.
 Do they suddenly display disorganized thinking or behavior?
 Are they increasingly suspicious of others?